You can be healthy and enjoy food

-Your body has an innate and biological wisdom to take care of itself.
+Your body has an innate biological wisdom to take care of itself.
 I am so fascinated by the amazing things our bodies can do!
-If biological needs are not getting met, your body will adapt to protect you.
+If biological needs are not met, your body will adapt to protect you.
 When biological wisdom is ignored through dieting or food restriction, a chaotic food experience is born.

 Intuitive Eating can help you feel calm around food again.
 It brings you back to your body and helps you relearn how to listen to your eating experiences.
 This might feel like a different experience than you are used to, but one that can help free you from the fight against food and your body.

-Health at Every Size: Feel comfortable in your ‘here and now’ body
+Feel comfortable in your body

-I see patients all the time like you whose primary concern is weight.
+I see patients all the time whose primary concern is weight.
 They often share stories with a sense of shame, like they have done something wrong.
-Did you ever stop to wonder that it’s not you but the diet that is to blame?
-By working primarily from a non-diet, Health at Every Size (HAES) approach, I aim to build trust between you and your body.
+Did you ever stop to wonder that it’s not you but the diet culture that is to blame?
+By working primarily from a non-diet, Health at Every Size® approach, I aim to build trust between you and your body.
 We will always work to reach a place of improved relationship to self and food so you can feel strong, safe, and secure.
 Research has shown that a focus on weight loss is not generally helpful in the long-run, but a focus on health is.
 We will approach this through a weight-neutral lens, primarily focusing on health from a scientific and metabolic standpoint.

 Become confident and empowered with your food decisions

 I believe that with the right information and knowledge, you can feel confident in choosing supportive foods for your health.
-With so much information out there, I use simple and flexible guidelines that can easily be applied in everyday life.
+With so much information out there, I use simple and flexible guidelines that can be easily applied in everyday life.